2025 Texas Groundwate Invertebrate Forum - November 7, 2025 (9 am - 4 pm)

-The 2025 Forum will take place on the scenic Texas A&M University San Antonio campus, with the Patriot Casa building serving as the event venue. *See map below for directions.
+The 2025 Forum will take place on the scenic Texas A&M University San Antonio campus, with the Patriot Casa building serving as the event venue.
+We will have parking access to LOT 4 with overflow in LOT 2. *See Google map below for directions

 MEMBER REGISTRATION